jrsoftware/issrc/readme.txt

 4. Overview
 ===========

-Inno Setup consists of five projects:
+Inno Setup consists of seven projects:

 Compil32 - This is the GUI front-end for the compiler.
 Compil32 does not do the actual compilation itself; it relegates it to ISCmplr.dll.
 If the